nrfconnect/sdk-nrf/doc/nrf/introduction.rst

    :depth: 2

 The |NCS| enables you to develop applications for nRF52, nRF53, and nRF91 Series devices.
-It is a combination of software developed by Nordic Semiconductor and open source projects, hosted as `Git_` repositories in the `nrfconnect GitHub organization`_.
+It is a combination of software developed by Nordic Semiconductor and open source projects, hosted as `Git`_ repositories in the `nrfconnect GitHub organization`_.

 Every |NCS| release consists of a combination of all those repositories at different revisions.
+See the :ref:`repos_and_revs` section for a comprehensive list of repositories and their current revisions.
+The revision of each of those repositories is determined by the current revision of the main (manifest) repository, ``sdk-nrf``, which contains the SDK manifest file that helps manage the repositories as one :ref:`code base <dm_code_base>` with the :ref:`ncs_west_intro` tool.

 Some notable repositories include:

 * `sdk-nrf`_ repository - contains applications, samples, libraries, and drivers that are specifically targeted at Nordic Semiconductor devices.
 * `sdk-nrfxlib`_ repository - contains closed-source libraries and modules in binary format.